alexlenail/Monty-Hall/README.md

 So I was wrong.
 I think this result is interesting, not just because the Monty-Hall problem's solution is counterintuitive and generally seems strange to me (still) but because I used a computer to prove a mathematical truth to myself.
 The process of asking a computer for an answer to a complex math problem is different from the sort of programming I do in school, where you typically have to force the computer to do something you already understand, and get it to the point where it matches your expectations.

-This was the opposite, and it was entiching.
+This was the opposite, and it was enriching.

 ![goat](http://www.wallarena.com/wp-content/uploads/2013/07/Goat_Picture_1.jpg)